ysufender/CSR/docs/DOCUMENTATION.md

     }
     catch (const std::exception&)
     {
-        return new char[2] { 1, 0 };
+        return new char[1] { 1 };
     }
 }
 ```

 As you can see, the handler reads the size of the string from the first 4 bytes, then forms a
 `string_view` using the rest of the bytes and the size. `return nullptr` indicates that the function
 exited correctly and doesn't have a return type.
-The `new char[2] { 1, 0 }` is the return format of
+The `new char[1] { 1 }` is the return format of
 handlers.
 The first byte is return code, `System::ErrorCode::Bad` in this case.
 The second byte is the
-return size in bytes, since the function is void it's 0 in this case.
+return size in bytes, since the function is void it should be 0 in this case but we're returning an
+error so the return size and returns are not checked.

 Just like that, we made a proper extender!
 For a script named `somescript.jef`, if we compile the code to a file
 name `somescript.so` (or `.dll` or `.dylib` depending on your OS) and run `csr` with `--unsafe` flag,